-Unless otherwise stated, the annual stipends for all scholarships range from \$2,350-\$2,600 per annum for scholars without dependants to \$2,800-\$3,250 per annum for a scholar wholly maintaining a wife and one or more children.
+Unless otherwise stated, the annual stipend for all scholarships is \$2,600 per annum and a dependents' allowance at the rate of \$450 per annum for a dependent wife and child (or children).

 University Postgraduate Scholarships

 The University of New South Wales provides each year a number of scholarships for postgraduate study and research in any field approved by the University.